sequitur-g2p/sequitur-g2p/README.md

 please cite the above paper.
 (You should feel obliged to do so by rules of good scientific conduct.)

+The original README contains also these lines:
-You may contact the author with any questions or comments via e-mail: maximilian.bisani@rwth-aachen.de
+*You may contact the author with any questions or comments via e-mail: maximilian.bisani@rwth-aachen.de.
+For questions regarding current releases of Sequitur G2P contact Pavel Golik (golik@cs.rwth-aachen.de).* but we are not sure how active they are.
+If needed, feel free to create an issue on https://github.com/sequitur-g2p/sequitur-g2p.
+We will try to help.

 License